Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Introduction

 To achieve this goal, we need an effective deep feature embedding to encode high-level anatomical information including semantic label, location, size, shape, texture, and relation with contextual circumstances.
-The success of Transformer on natural language processing and its application on object detection in computer vision shed light on the embedding learning~\cite{vaswani2017attention, carion2020end}.
+The success of Transformer in natural language processing and its application in object detection in computer vision shed light on such embedding learning~\cite{vaswani2017attention, carion2020end}.
 DETR, the first Transformer-based object detector, models object detection as a set prediction problem and uses bipartite matching to bind query predictions with the ground-truth boxes during training~\cite{carion2020end}.
 In this work, we explore to utilize some intrinsic properties in medical imaging, such as label uniqueness (e.g., there is only one ``5th right rib''), to achieve a steerable detection scheme.
 An effective weighted adjacency matrix is proposed to guide the bipartite matching process.
-Once converged, each query embedding will be attached with an anatomically semantic label, and the model can run in a steerable way.
+Once converged, each query embedding will be assigned an anatomical semantic label, enabling the model to operate steerably.
 Thus, our model is named Med-Query, i.e., steerable medical anatomy parsing with query embedding.

 Detection in full 3D space is non-trivial, especially for repeated anatomical sequential structures, such as ribs or vertebrae.
 For rib parsing, the first barrier that we have to overcome is how to represent each elongated and oblique rib using a properly parameterized bounding box.
 The ordinary axis-aligned 3D bounding boxes enclosing ribs will have large portions of overlaps (spatial collisions among nearby boxes), posing additional difficulties for segmentation.
 To be effective and keep generality, we choose the fully-parameterized 9-DoF bounding box to handle 6D pose and 3D scale/size estimation.
 This strategy was studied in marginal space learning for heart chambers detection and aortic valve detection~\cite{zheng2007fast, ghesu2016marginal}, and in incremental parameter learning for ileo-cecal valve detection~\cite{lu2008simultaneous}.
 However, previous methods employed a hierarchical formulation to estimate 9-DoF parameters in decomposed steps.
 In contrast, we present a direct and straightforward one-stage 9-DoF bounding box detection strategy.